timescale/docs/install/installation-kubernetes.md

 </highlight>

-1. Get the name of the host to connect to using:
+1. Get the name of the host to connect to:
     ```console
     kubectl get service/my-release
     ```